italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       - **Description**
       - **Reference**
     * - **alg**
-      - OPTIONAL.
-A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
+      - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 It MUST be one of the supported algorithms listed in the Section `Cryptographic Algorithms <algorithms.html>`_ and MUST NOT be set to ``none`` or any symmetric algorithm (MAC) identifier.
       - :rfc:`7516#section-4.1.1`.
     * - **kid**
-      -  OPTIONAL.
-Unique identifier of the ``jwk`` used by the Wallet Provider to sign the Wallet Attestation, essential for matching the Wallet Provider's cryptographic public key needed for signature verification.
+      -  Unique identifier of the ``jwk`` used by the Wallet Provider to sign the Wallet Attestation, essential for matching the Wallet Provider's cryptographic public key needed for signature verification.
       - :rfc:`7638#section_3`.
     * - **typ**
-      -  OPTIONAL.
-It MUST be set to ``var+jwt``
+      -  It MUST be set to ``var+jwt``
       -

 The body of the Wallet Attestation Request JWT MUST contain: